charlieegan3/linux-environment/README.md

-# desktop
+# linux-environment

-Project to configure a Linux desktop environment based on Fedora Workstation.
+Project to configure a Linux environment based on Fedora for development and general use.